YU-Zhejian/yuzj_linux_workshop/lab3/Readme.md

 ## Example of GNU AutoTools: SAMtools

-SAMtools ([Official](http://www.htslib.org), [GitHub](https://github.com/samtools/samtools), [SourceForge](https://sourceforge.net/projects/samtools)) is a swiss-army knife for manipulating alignment files.
+SAMtools ([Official](http://www.htslib.org), [GitHub](https://github.com/samtools/samtools), [SourceForge](https://sourceforge.net/projects/samtools)) is a Swiss army knife for manipulating alignment files.
 Although SAMtools have a bundled HTSLib, we will build our own since the default configuration involves libraries that may not have been built.
 The `configure` script had already been generated, so we only need to:

 ```bash
 env -i -C src/htslib-1.20 PATH="/usr/bin" \